compsci682-fa20/compsci682-fa20.github.io/assignments/assignments2020/assignment3.md

 ### Q3: Generative Adversarial Networks (15 points)
 In the Jupyter notebooks `GANS-TensorFlow.ipynb`/`GANS-PyTorch.ipynb` you will learn how to generate images that match a training dataset, and use these models to improve classifier performance when training on a large amount of unlabeled data and a small amount of labeled data.
 Please complete only one of the notebooks (TensorFlow or PyTorch).
 No extra credit will be awarded if you complete both notebooks.

-### Q4: Transformer (40 points)
-This part will be released soon.
-Please work on other parts first.

 ### Submitting your work
 There are **_two_** steps to submitting your assignment: